This post may contain affiliate links. See our affiliate disclaimer here.

 Can I use a Roku or Fire Stick in my RV?

 Yes.
-As long as your have access to internet, a Fire Stick or Roku will work with your RV TV.
+As long as you have internet access, a Fire Stick or Roku will work with your RV TV.
 Campers can use a mobile hotspot or a Starlink satellite to connect their RV TV streaming devices.

 The final option for watching TV in an RV?
 Don’t!